Land loss: Land loss and deltas

 Because of a highly variable combination of sea level rise, sediment starvation, coastal erosion, wetland deterioration, subsidence, and various human activities, land loss within delta plains is a significant global problem.
 The large delta plains of the world, including the Danube, Ganges, Brahmaputra, Indus, Mahanadi, Mangoky, McKenzie, Mississippi, Niger, Nile, Shatt el Arab, Volga, Yellow, Yukon, and Zambezi deltas, have all suffered significant land loss as the result of either coastal erosion, internal conversion of wetlands to open water, or a combination of both.
 For the 15 deltas studied by Coleman and others, these deltas experienced a total irreversible land loss of 5,104 km2 of wetlands between the early 1980s and 2002.
-During this period, the total average land loss for all of these deltas was about 41 km2 per year.
-In case of the Mississippi River Delta, they found that in a 12-year period, some 253 km2 of wetlands had been converted to new open water at a rate of 21 km2 per year.
-The factors contributing to land loss in the deltas below are not including direct conversion of delta wetlands into agricultural or urban land, although this is happening concurrently in many of them.
+During this period, the total average land loss for all these deltas was about 41 km2 per year.
+In the case of the Mississippi River Delta, they found that in 12 years, some 253 km2 of wetlands had been converted to new open water at a rate of 21 km2 per year.
+The factors contributing to land loss in the deltas below do not include the direct conversion of delta wetlands into agricultural or urban land, although this is happening concurrently in many of them.